sbinet/fubsy/doc/guide/example-java.rst

 Java the naive way
 ------------------

+.. note:: Not working yet.
+On the to-do list for Fubsy 0.0.1.

 First, here's the naive way to do it, using only core Fubsy features (no plugins)::